Written By: DiveThru Team

 You’ve done it!
 You’ve booked your first therapy session!
-But, now you don’t know what’s next.
+But now you don’t know what to do next.
 You’ve never been to therapy before so you don’t totally know what to expect.

 And, don’t worry.
-You don’t have to go to your appointment unsure about what happens when you speak to your therapist.
+You don’t have to go to your appointment feeling this unsure about what happens when you speak to your therapist for the first time.
 Because we’re here to help you prepare for your first therapy session!

 This is the easiest bit and you don’t really need to bring much, to be honest!
 Just yourself, your insurance (if applicable), and your form of payment.
 You might want to bring some water too because you’ll be doing a lot of talking!
 If you’re really nervous, you can bring a friend to come and wait with you in the waiting room.
 They might not be able to come in with you, but they can be there to support you until your session begins, and after the session ends.

 When it comes to therapy, you might think “Well, I just wanna make my brain feel better.”
 And that’s a totally awesome goal (we have the same one), but see if you can set some more specific goals like: “I want to feel less uncomfortable being in public,” “I want to find a coping mechanism that helps me manage my anxiety,” “I want to improve my self-care,” or “I want to manage my anxiety, especially at night so I can sleep better.”

 You can then share these with your therapist at your first appointment.
 From smaller goals to big picture goals, the more they know about what you want to achieve in your sessions, the better they can help you!

 If you aren’t sure what your goals are, here are some journaling prompts to help you figure that out:

 This should help ease some of that first therapy session anxiety.
 Bring your little notepad with you if that’s helpful while you’re discussing your goals!